iiasa/message-ix-models/doc/global/source/energy/demand.rst

 .. _tab-quantssp3:
-.. table:: Convergence quantile and income for each variable and region for SSP3 (for region descriptions, see: :ref:`spatial`)
+.. table:: Convergence quantile and income for each quantity and region for SSP3 (for region descriptions, see: :ref:`spatial`)

    +--------------------------------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+
    |                                |          |          |          |          |          |          |          |          |          |          |          |